Burhanverse/postify/README.md

 ## Roadmap (Upcoming Ideas)

-- Improve schedule funtion to support sending the scheduled content at any time by selecting it from the queue list.
 - Extend timezones to include more regions.
 - Add support for pinning the content after being posted.
 - Improve text formating of the response messages.